Korean Air Flight 803

-On 27 July 1989, Korean Air Flight 803, a DC-10 crashed while attempting to land in Tripoli, Libya.
-75 of the 199 passengers and crew on board plus 4 people on the ground were killed in the crash.
-The crash was the deadliest aviation disaster to occur in Libya at the time.
+Korean Air Flight 803, was a DC-10 flight which, on 27 July 1989, crashed while attempting to land in Tripoli, Libya.
+Out of the 199 passengers and crew onboard, 74 people were killed, and an additional six people on the ground were also killed.
+The accident was the deadliest aviation disaster to occur in Libya at the time.
+It is still the third-deadliest accident in Libya, after Libyan Arab Airlines Flight 1103 in 1992 with 159 fatalities, and Afriqiyah Airways Flight 771 in 2009 with 103 fatalities.